Isle of Wight Central Railway: Isle of Wight (Newport Junction) Railway

-Building the IoW(NJ)R
+Building the Isle of Wight (Newport Junction) Railway

-The authorised capital of the Newport Junction line was £84,000, but it was not planned to pass through any major population centre that was not already rail-connected, and the Company found it difficult to raise the money it needed for construction.
+The authorised capital of the Newport Junction line was £84,000, but it was not planned to pass through any major population centre that was not already rail-connected, and the company found it difficult to raise the money it needed for construction.
 Moreover, successive resignations of directors made continuity of progress difficult.
 The first sod was finally cut at Shide on 14 October 1870.
-Early in 1871, a prospectus was published offering preference shares, although the Company was not authorised to issue these, and this was soon followed by acrimonious and public name-calling between the company and the Corporation of Newport.
+Early in 1871, a prospectus was published offering preference shares, although the company was not authorised to issue these, and this was soon followed by acrimonious and public name-calling between the company and the Corporation of Newport.

 In 1872, the line between Sandown and Horringford was thought to be ready for opening, and on 20 June Colonel Yolland of the Board of Trade visited the line to carry out the inspection for passenger operation; as well as finding a considerable number of detail shortcomings, he was very critical of the rails.
 There were second-hand double-headed rails formerly in use on the London and South Western Railway.
 They had been inverted on the LSWR line, using the second running table.
 The rails were badly galled by the chairs and there were splits and bulges in the head.
 They had been cropped to 16 ft, and the head wear was not matched, so that the joints were uneven.
 The fishplate bolts were not long enough in many cases.

 Approval to open the line to passenger traffic was refused; the company tried to appeal against this, but failed; subsequent inspection visits took place on 31 July, 28 August and 26 September 1872, without success.
 Creditors demanded payment, and one unfortunate contractor went into bankruptcy, having accepted the company's shares in payment: those shares were now worthless.
-In December 1872 it was calculated that the Company had expended £77,490 and had nothing to show for it; and the line was now estimated to require £90,548 to complete.
+In December 1872 it was calculated that the company had expended £77,490 and had nothing to show for it; and the line was now estimated to require £90,548 to complete.